-(1) Consists of fees earned or paid in 2021 for Board and committee membership as described above.
+(2) Consists of fees earned or paid in 2023 for Board and committee membership as described above.

-(2) Represents the aggregate grant date fair value of stock options and RSUs granted in the fiscal year in accordance with ASC 718.
-See note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 28, 2022, for a discussion of assumptions we made in determining the compensation costs included in this column.
-These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the non-employee directors.

-(3) As of December 31, 2021, each non-employee director held stock options and RSUs to purchase the following numbers of shares of our common stock: Mr. Myers held options to purchase 45,000 shares of our common stock and RSUs covering 10,714 shares of our common stock; Dr. Cano held options to purchase 116,550 shares of our common stock; Ms. Eastland held options to purchase 75,000 shares of our common stock; Dr. Kisner held options to purchase 58,750 shares of our common stock; Dr. Kisner held options to purchase 120,950 shares of our common stock; Ms. MacGregor held options to purchase 75,000 shares of our common stock; Mr. Phillips held options to purchase 120,950 shares of our common stock; Ms. Phillips held options to purchase 120,950 shares of our common stock; Mr. Ricciardi held options to purchase 107,750 shares of our common stock; and Ms. Sun held options to purchase 45,000 shares of our common stock and RSUs covering 10,714 shares of our common stock.
+- (3) Represents the aggregate grant date fair value of stock options and RSUs, as applicable, granted in the fiscal year in accordance with ASC 718.
+See note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 22, 2024, for a discussion of assumptions we made in determining the compensation costs included in this column.
+These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the non-employee directors. - (4) As of December 31, 2023, each then-serving non-employee director held outstanding stock options and RSUs to purchase the following numbers of shares of our common stock: Mr. Myers held options to purchase 84,375 shares of our common stock and RSUs covering 20,089 shares of our common stock; Dr. Cano held options to purchase 135,550 shares of our common stock and RSUs covering 10,714 shares of our common stock; Ms. Eastland held options to purchase 120,000 shares of our common stock and RSUs covering 10,714 shares of our common stock; Mr. MacGregor held options to purchase 154,950 shares of our common stock and RSUs covering 10,714 shares of our common stock; Mr. MacGregor held options to purchase 120,000 shares of our common stock and RSUs covering 10,714 shares of our common stock; Dr. Paradiso held options to purchase 113,750 shares of our common stock and RSUs covering 10,714 shares of our common stock; Ms. Phillips held options to purchase 154,950 shares of our common stock and RSUs covering 18,750 shares of our common stock; and Ms. Sun held options to purchase 78,750 shares of our common stock and RSUs covering 18,750 shares of our common stock.
+Dr. Hack and Mr. Ricciardi were no longer serving as non-employee directors as of December 31, 2023, so their outstanding stock options and RSUs to purchase shares of our common stock have not been listed in this footnote. - (5) Dr. Hack resigned from the Board and Audit Committee effective August 30, 2023. - (6) Dr. Paradiso was a consultant during 2023, and his compensation includes \$4,000 for consulting fees.
+Also, Dr. Paradiso was appointed to our Compensation Committee effective July 1, 2023. - (7) Mr. Ricciardi's term expired effective immediately prior to our 2023 Annual Meeting of Stockholders. - (8) Ms. Sun was appointed to our Audit Committee effective April 1, 2023.